Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Estimated auto insurance rates for a Mini Cooper are $1,220 annually for full coverage insurance.
-Comprehensive insurance costs on average $250 each year, collision costs $450, and liability is estimated at $384.
-Liability-only insurance costs approximately $432 a year, with high-risk driver insurance costing $2,640 or more.
-Teenage drivers pay the most at $4,582 a year or more.
+Estimated insurance rates for a Mini Cooper are $1,220 a year for full coverage.
+Comprehensive costs approximately $250 each year, collision costs $450, and liability coverage costs $384.
+Liability-only insurance costs as little as $432 a year, with high-risk driver insurance costing around $2,640.
+Teen drivers pay the most at $4,582 a year or more.

 Average premium for full coverage: $1,220